-Why is vitamin D so important in children?
+Why is vitamin D so important for children?

 Recent research has encouraged many governments and pediatric groups to increase the amount of daily vitamin D recommended.
 This increase is a result of new evidence showing its life-long health benefits.
-Supplementation is important, because most children will not get enough vitamin D through diet and sun exposure alone.
+Supplementation is important, because most children will not get enough of it through diet and sun exposure alone.

 Where does vitamin D come from?

 Majority of our vitamin D is through sun exposure.
 Most people need at least 20-30 minutes of sun exposure on 80% of their bodies when the sun is strongest, between 12 and 2pm, however the risks posed by sun exposure counterbalance the benefits.
 Many other factors affect the amount absorbed such as the degree of skin pigmentation, area exposed, sunscreen and season.

 Adding this vitamin to mainstream milk in the United States in the 1930s caused a huge decrease in the number of kids with rickets.
 Other than vitamin D-fortified milk and baby formula, food sources such as salmon, tuna, other oily fish, liver, fortified dairy products and egg yolk contain this vitamin.
 However, the latest available research has deemed that this is likely not enough for growing bodies.

 Very little vitamin D is found in breast milk, even if the breastfeeding mother is taking supplements.

 Vitamin D supplements are most easily taken as oral drops.

 How much vitamin D should my child have?